-- a) Tip-over.
-The required values for tip-over angle and force to tip are based on a survey of existing incubators.
-The requirements of 4.2.7.2 are intended to assure mechanical stability and are consistent with accepted industry practice for evaluation of stability (UL 544). - b) Thresholds.
-It is important that the device continue to function and/or be suitable for use following the impact of obstacles which might normally be encountered , e.g., room or elevator thresholds. - c) Mattress tray.
-It is important that pull-out mattress trays be secure under an infant's weight. - d) Restraining system.
-It is important that an infant be protected from movements that could cause physical injury.
-The committee had discussions on the possibility of requiring restraints for infants, but at the time no practical and proven devices or technology for achieving this goal were available, as far as the committee knew.
-Regarding ambulance and helicopter mishaps, there are no references or standards for mishaps available, thus there is no practical way to address them.
+- a) Tip-over-The required values for tip-over angle and force to tip are based on a survey of existing incubators.
+The requirements of 4.2.7.2 are intended to assure mechanical stability and are consistent with accepted industry practice for evaluation of stability (UL 2601-1). - b) Thresholds-It is important that the device continue to function and/or be suitable for use following the impact of obstacles which might normally be encountered, e.g., room or elevator thresholds. - c) Mattress tray-It is important that pull-out mattress trays be secure under an infant's weight.